andymass/vim-matchup/CONTRIBUTING.md

 ## Code style

-When submitting code for matchup, please adhere to the following standards:
+When submitting code for match-up, please adhere to the following standards:

 - Use `shiftwidth=2` - no tabs!
 - Write readable code